Daafip/ewatercycle-hbv/README.md

 ## Implementing your own model

-For more information on how this plugin works, and on how to implement your own model see the [plugin guide](plugin_guide.md)
+For more information on how this plugin works, and on how to implement your own model see the [plugin guide](https://github.com/eWaterCycle/ewatercycle-leakybucket/blob/main/plugin_guide.md)

 ## License

-`ewatercycle-plugin` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.
+`ewatercycle-plugin` & thus this template is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.